google/gnxi/oc_config_validate/docs/testclasses.md

 Uses gNMI Subscribe messages, of type STREAM, mode SAMPLE.

-This test subscribes to a single gNMI xpath, request sampled streaming telemetry and keep accumulating responses up to a timeout.
+This test subscribes to a **single gNMI xpath**, request sampled streaming telemetry and keep accumulating responses up to a timeout.
 After the timeout, it checks that all returned paths have the same number of updates, and that the time interval between updates is the requested value